digama0/mm0/mm0.md

 From the conjunction of these properties, the auditor finds that `A |- T1,...,Tn`, and if they believe `A` is true or representative of the world then they may conclude that `T1,...,Tn` are as well.

-Input to a Metamath Zero verifier consists of two parts: a "specification" or "header file", with extension `.mh`, and a "proof" file with extension `.m0`.
+Input to a Metamath Zero verifier consists of two parts: a "specification" or "header file", with extension `.mm0`, and a "proof" file with extension `.mp0`.
 The specification file contains axioms, definitions, and theorem statements, while the proof file contains proofs of the theorems and auxiliary data.

-The major distinction between the two files is that in the hypothetical auditing  process above, *the `.m0` file plays no role*.
-All information relevant to correctness of the final result is put in the `.mh` file, and the `.m0` file is nothing more than an extended "hint" to the verifier to show why the theorems in the `.mh` file are true.
-As such, the format of the `.m0` file is not officially specified, although there is a recommended format (see [?]).
+The major distinction between the two files is that in the hypothetical auditing  process above, *the `.mp0` file plays no role*.
+All information relevant to correctness of the final result is put in the `.mm0` file, and the `.mp0` file is nothing more than an extended "hint" to the verifier to show why the theorems in the `.mm0` file are true.
+As such, the format of the `.mp0` file is not officially specified, although there is a recommended format (see [?]).

-Example `.mh` file
+Example `.mm0` file
 ---

     strict provable nonempty sort wff;